LibreSign/libresign/README.md

 * Create a folder named cfssl in the same folder as your `docker-compose.yml` file.
 This folder will be used on one volume of the cfssl service.
 * put the file [`/cfssl/entrypoint.sh`](https://github.com/LibreSign/libresign/blob/main/cfssl/entrypoint.sh) in `cfssl` folder
 * Add the volume `./cfssl:/cfssl` in Nextcloud service
-* Create a new server using the following code:
+* Create a new server using the following code in your `docker-compose.yml` file:
 ```yml
   cfssl:
     image: cfssl/cfssl